torhovland/blazor-redux/README.md

 }
 ```

-Since C# doesn't have as good support for dealing with immutable types as F# does, breaking the reducers up like this is a decent way to handle it.
+Since C# doesn't have as good support for dealing with immutable types as F# does, breaking up the reducers is a decent way to handle it.
 It's good practice to leave the incoming state unchanged, and rather return a new object as demonstrated here.

 ### F#